csecareanu/linux/memory/memory.md

-Pring virtual file that reports the amount of available and used memory.
+Virtual file that reports the amount of available and used memory.

 ```
 cat /proc/meminfo